 Torbay, South Devon

-It’s important to note that before you can head out onto the water, you must first register your jet ski with the local Harbour Authority.
+It’s important to note that before you can head out onto the water, you must first register your jet ski with the local Harbour Authority for a fee of £23.

 Abersoch, Gwynedd, Wales

-Top tip: If you plan on visiting Abersoch this Summer, aim to arrive early before it gets too busy.
-Even if you get there and find it packed, there are plenty of comfortable beach huts where you can relax and enjoy the scenery until there are fewer people around.
+Top tip: If you plan on visiting Abersoch this summer, aim to arrive early before it gets too busy.
+Even if you get there and find it packed, there are plenty of comfortable beach huts where you can relax and enjoy the scenery until fewer people are around.

 Mudeford Quay, Dorset

 Not only is this a great location to visit during the summer, but it’s also the perfect place to take your jet ski all year round.
-If you join the Mudeford Personal Watercraft Club as well, you’ll be able to cover a huge amount of coastline, ranging from Dorset to Swanage Bay.
+Suppose you join the Mudeford Personal Watercraft Club as well.
+In that case, you can cover many coastlines, including scenic Poole Harbour and Swanage Bay.

-The Quay also has some impressive places to eat and drink, with some amazing views of the open water.
-If you’re looking to get away from it all and unwind in pleasant surroundings, you won’t go wrong with Mudeford Quay.
+The Quay also has impressive places to eat and drink, with amazing views from Christchurch Bay to the Isle of Wight.
+If you want to escape from it all and unwind in pleasant surroundings, you won’t go wrong with Mudeford Quay.

 Scarborough North Bay, Yorkshire

-Scarborough is a quintessential British seaside resort.
-It features two beautiful sandy beaches surrounded by impressive views and scenery, and there are plenty of opportunities for you to hit the open water.
+Scarborough is a quintessential British seaside resort with a miniature railway and sealife centre.
+It features two beautiful sandy beaches surrounded by impressive views and scenery, and there are plenty of opportunities to swim in the open water.

 From the beach, you can also see the ruins of Scarborough Castle, which was built in the 11th century.
-During the summer evenings, when the beach becomes a little quieter, you can kick back and sample the impressive views of the castle while the sun sets.
+On summer evenings, when the beach becomes a little quieter, you can kick back and enjoy fine views of the castle while the sun sets.

 Menai Bridge, Anglesey

-If you’re looking for somewhere that has plenty to offer on-land as well as at sea, you need to head to Anglesey.
+If you’re looking for somewhere with plenty to offer on land and at sea, you need to head to Anglesey.

-Menai Bridge itself is the world’s first iron suspension bridge, and is an amazing place to head out on your jet ski.
-The water can take you out over a beautiful stretch along the Anglesey coastline.
+The Menai Bridge is the world’s first iron suspension bridge, an amazing place to launch your jet ski.
+The Menai Strait is strongly tidal and not for the faint-hearted.
+However, careful planning gives access to beautiful stretches along the Anglesey coastline.

-The bridge is also a short walk from the town centre, where there’s a range of local attractions, restaurants, and bars.
+The bridge is also a short walk from the town centre, with various local attractions, restaurants, and bars.

 Pentewan Sands, Cornwall